diptigandhi24/createWebpackEs6/README.md

 author:<br/>
 license: (ISC)<br/>

-5.It will display the package.json on the terminal
+5. It will display the package.json on the terminal

-6.It will atuomatically start installing the webpack
+6. It will atuomatically start installing the webpack

-7.Once it is done it will show following lines of instruction to follow
+7. Once it is done it will show following lines of instruction to follow

 "Your Project is created please copy/past the below lines inside package.json under 'scripts'"